dataviscourse/tutorials/lectures/lecture-advanced-d3.md

 ## Scales

 Up to this point, our data has conveniently had dimensions that we could directly plot without applying a transformation.
-However, in your homework, for example, you used Anscombe's quartet, and the data there doesn't neatly match to pixels, so you had to do some manual data transformation.
+However, in your homeworks, for example, you use Anscombe's quartet, and the data there doesn't neatly match to pixels, so you had to do some manual data transformation.
 In nearly all practical cases, the data won't match to the pixels on the screen.

 Here is an example of a dataset that is not suitable for direct plotting: